Egypt on edge before verdict in Mubarak trial

 Fekky, 24, argues that an acquittal or light sentence for Mubarak would be a provocative blessing in disguise.

-"This will be a great chance to go back to the square, to get back on the right revolutionary path, to unite everyone who is divided and polarised," said the mechanical engineer.
+"This will be a great chance to go back to the square, to get back on the right revolutionary path, to unite everyone who is divided and polarized," said the mechanical engineer.

 NO SMOKING GUN?